jsensenig/docs/gib/quick_start.md

 The script  will do the following:
 1. Reset
-  i.
-The firmware
+  1. The firmware
-  ii.
-The components on the GIB
+  2. The components on the GIB
 2. Configure
-  i.
-The GPS clock translator
+  1. The GPS clock translator
-  ii.
-The clock generator (SI5395) iii.
-Enable all SFP transmit iv.
-Select recovered clock capture edge
+  2. The clock generator (SI5395)
+  3. Enable all SFP transmit
+  4. Select recovered clock capture edge
 3. Status
-  i.
-Read temperature
+  1. Read temperature
-  ii.
-Read frequency counters
+  2. Read frequency counters

 If you made it to this point the GIB should be ready to generate timing protocol data which is syncronized to the 10MHz GPS clock.
 The firmware has